XiaolanLin/CityCrimePredict/provisioning/README.md

 ```

 ### Upload Runnable JAR to S3
+Upload your runnable jar to the directory `BUCKET/project/jars`.

 ```Shell
 python provisioning/deploy/s3.py JAR_PATH
 ```

 ### Launch AWS EMR
+You may have to modify EMR cluster configuration and implement `main` function in `emr.py`.

 ```Shell
 python provisioning/deploy/emr.py
 ```